prrao87/neo4j-python-fastapi/README.md

 ### Install and run Docker

 * [Download Docker](https://docs.docker.com/get-docker/) and run the Docker daemon
-* Use the provided `docker-compose.yml` to install and run the database in a container
+* Use the provided `docker-compose.yml` to set up and run the database in a container
   * This ensures reproducibility and ease of setup, regardless of the platform used.
 * Copy the file `.env.example` and rename it to `.env`.
 * Fill in the `NEO4J_PASSWORD` field in `.env` to a non-null value -- this will be the password used to log into the Neo4j database running on `localhost`.